Topics on this page:

 - File a Personal Property Return (Form 1) annually.

 The purpose of the Personal Property Return (Form 1) is to account for any and all personal property (i.e. computers, furniture, machinery and equipment, etc.) that a business may use in a given year in order to conduct business.
-Form 1 is available on the SDAT website, and may also be filed online through Maryland Business Express.
+Form 1 is available on the SDAT website (scroll down to the Annual Reports section), and may also be filed online through Maryland Business Express.

 If a business is not in good standing, the reinstatement of good standing requires filing the Form 1 and meeting the other requirements listed above.